Baron-von-Riedesel/IDEcheck/Readme.txt

  4. History

+ 01/2025, 1.56: display percentage of read process done so far.
+       if an error occursand /IGN was set, temp. switch to 1 sector reads.
  10/2022, 1.55: int 08/09 no longer intercepted.
        check for busmaster enabled in PCI command register for /DMA.
        fixed: IDE controller find procedure didn't find all controllers.